 After getting up the (also kinda scary) stairs up to town, B went to her room while A and I started looking for somewhere to stay.
 We agreed to meet in front of the church at seven to have dinner together.
 A found a room with a double bed and I got a bottom bunk in one of the cubicles at the Mirador.
 Then the usual pilgrim chores: shower, dress, laundry, hanging laundry, having a beer while waiting for it to be time to eat.

-No sooner had we met up by the church than we started seeing people we had met or kept meeting, this time the Danish lady (the actual Danish one, who gave us her table) and the Swedish one, all peregrinas solas eating together on the square as the sun went down, some at the beginning and some at the end of their Camino.
+No sooner had we met up by the church than we started seeing people we had met or kept meeting, this time the Danish lady (the actual Danish one, who let us have her table) and the Swedish one, all peregrinas solas eating together on the square as the sun went down, some at the beginning and some at the end of their Camino.
 A perfect evening, ended with the promise of meeting up in the morning to walk on together.